medialize/ally.js/docs/data-tables/focusable.strict.md

-# Focusable Elements - strategy:strict - ally.js Compatibility Table
+# Focusable elements - strategy:strict - ally.js compatibility table

 This placeholder-document is replaced by `npm run build:data-tables` in the `dist` directory.